 - Verbal warning

+- Time out

 - Make necessary apologies

 - Practice expected behavior

 - Removal from behavior

 - Loss of privilege

 - Restitution of time or materials

 - Send to another room

 - Lunch detention/notification of principal and parents.
-(After 3 lunch detentions have been served, the student's 4th detention will be served after school).
+When a student accumulates several lunch detentions in a semester for the same infraction (i.e., 3 behavioral or 3 academic) the student's 4th detention will be served after school.
 Excessive accumulation of detentions will result in loss of privileges such as field trips or other special events.
 The accumulation of 12 or more written detentions will be considered excessive.

-- After school detention: K-5th grades one-half hour after school; 6-8th grades 1 hour after school.
+• After school detention: K-5th grades one-half hour after school; 6-8th grades 1 hour after school.
 After school detentions are service oriented.
 Failure to serve an after school detention will result in an additional day of after school detention.